(Disclosure: Some of the links below may be affiliate links)

 Partial Casco Insurance

-Partial Casco Insurance is optional for every car unless you are leasing your vehicle.
+Partial Casco Insurance is optional for every car unless you lease your vehicle.

 It covers you against many risks: